NEVARLeVrai/Python-Discord-Bot-OLD/README.md

 - **`=unbanword [word]`** – Remove a banned word
 - **`=listbannedwords`** – Display all banned words

+**Per-Server System:**
+- **Warns and banned words are server-specific** – Each server has its own independent list of banned words and warns
+- **No cross-server data** – Warns and banned words from one server do not affect other servers

 **Automatic Features:**
-- **Banned word detection** – Automatically detects and deletes messages containing banned words
+- **Banned word detection** – Automatically detects and deletes messages containing banned words (per server)
 - **Automatic warn** – Users receive a warn via DM when using a banned word (reason: "mot banni utilisé : [word]")
 - **Automatic sanctions** – 5 warns → 10 min timeout · 10 warns → 10 min timeout · 15 warns → kick · 20 warns → ban
 - **Role protection** – Protected roles are temporarily removed during sanctions and restored after timeout
+- **Sanctions are server-specific** – Warns are tracked separately for each server

 ---